jphaugla/cassandra-bank-redis/README.md

 ## Cassandra Bank day
 This github integrates cassandra and redisearch.
-Since many banks use cassandra, they can initially leverage their cassandra investment and use redisearch as and index and search capability on top of cassandra.
+Since many banks use cassandra, they can initially leverage their cassandra investment and use redisearch as an index and search capability on top of cassandra.

 Additionally, a python utility returns the size of all redis indexes in the redis database